boles101/JobAd_Optimization/README.md

 ## API Endpoints
   POST /api/optimize-ad
     - Optimizes job advertisements based on the platform's character limit.
     - Request Body: {
       "title": "Senior Developer Needed",
-  "description": "We are looking for a senior developer to join our fast-growing tech company...", "keywords": ["tech", "developer", "senior", "full-time"], "platform": "Twitter"
+      "description": "We are looking for a senior developer to join our fast-growing tech company...", "keywords": ["tech", "developer", "senior", "full-time"],
+      "platform": "Twitter"

+## Methodolgies and Principles Used
+ Overview of the design principles and methodologies applied:
+    - SOLID Principles
+    - MVC Architecture
+    - RESTful API Design
+    - Dependency Injection
+    - Error Handling and Logging

 }